tosdr/tosback-versions/Clockify/Terms of Service.md

 COING may revise and update these Terms of Use or any part of Agreement at any time.

 If you use Cloud Clockify, you are cautioned to review the Terms of Use posted on the Website periodically.
 Any changes shall enter into force upon being published on the Website and/or after at least 10 days after you have received a notification from us via email.
 Your continued access or use of the Website after any such change will constitute your acceptance of these changes.
 If you do not agree to the new terms of Agreement, and you have not subscribed to any of the Paid Plans, you must stop using Cloud Clockify.
-If you are subscribed to any of the Paid Plans, the existing Agreement will continue to be valid until expiration of the then-current billing term(for example, until the expiry of the month for which Client has already made payment to COING), unless the Parties agree otherwise (including the agreement which entails an implicit consent by the User’s continued use).
+If you are subscribed to any of the Paid Plans, the existing Agreement will continue to be valid until expiration of the then-current billing term(for example, until the expiry of the month for which Client has already made payment to COING), unless the Parties agree otherwise (including the agreement which entails an implicit consent by the User's continued use).

 If you use Server Clockify, COING will send you the notification on the amendments of TOU.
 If you do not agree to the new TOU, you must notify COING within 10 days from receipt of such notification.
 If you fail to send such notification to COING, your continued use will be deemed as acceptance to the new TOU.
 If you do not wish to comply with the new TOU and you send notification with the refusal to comply within 10 days, the existing Agreement will continue to be valid until expiration of the then-current billing term (for example, until the expiry of the year for which Client has already made payment to COING), unless the Parties agree otherwise.